Part 1: Smart Home Matter and Thread Deep Dive

 Summary

-In this post we covered what is Matter, Thread Networks, Thread IPv6 addressing, multicast, discovering your mDNS services, and how to decode Home Assistant IPv6 addresses.
+In this post we covered what is Matter, Thread Networks, Thread IPv6 addressing, multicast, discovering your mDNS services, and how to find the IPv6 addresses of your Matter devices in Home Assistant.
 In Part 2 I do a deep dive on Matter IPv6 border router failover with two Apple TVs and Home Assistant.
-Check it out for some heavy networking knowledge.
+Check it out for some heavy networking fun!

 Related Posts